Joako360/osm2city/doc/manual/generation.rst

 ::

-  /usr/bin/python2.7 /home/pingu/develop_vcs/osm2city/osm2city.py -f LSZS/params.ini -l DEBUG -a
+  /usr/bin/python2.7 /home/pingu/develop_vcs/osm2city/osm2city.py -f LSZS/params.ini -l DEBUG

 Remember that the paths are relative to the ``WORKING_DIRECTORY``.
 Alternatively provide the full path to your ``params.ini`` [#]_ file.